-Cox have applied job to floorspace ratios to estimate the potential employment capacity of the workshop master plan.
-Under this scenario, across the whole precinct and its variety of different land uses, there is estimated to be floorspace capacity for approximately 9,800 jobs.

-The realisation of these jobs will be contingent upon a number of factors.
+Floorspace ratios have been applied by Cox to estimate the potential employment capacity of the Place Strategy.
+Under the Place Strategy, across the whole precinct and its variety of different land uses, there is estimated to be floorspace capacity for approximately 15,400 jobs.
+This capacity is not the same as identified demand and the realisation of these jobs over time will be contingent on a number of factors.
 These include: